sirkrouph-dev/rag-engine/docs/guides/GETTING_STARTED.md

 ## Support

-This is an experimental project.
+This is an experimental project with advanced features in testing.
 For issues:
 1. Check the troubleshooting section above
 2. Review the comprehensive documentation
 3. Check browser console and backend logs for errors
 4. Ensure all prerequisites are correctly installed
+5. Note that some features are experimental and may have limitations

 ## Quick Reference